 Before you start

 We recommend you to backup your WordPress database before you perform anything suggested in this tutorial.
-Alternatively you can use BackupBuddy as an automated commercial WordPress backup solution.
 We also recommend you to redirect your visitors to a temporary maintenance page.
-If you are not comfortable with using phpmyadmin and MySQL, you can hire professional WordPress support personnel to do the job for you.
+If you are not comfortable with using phpmyadmin and MySQL, hire professionals to do the job for you.

 Change Table Prefix in wp-config.php file